GTLF: The Most Inclusive & Radical Festival

 “Creating a safe and accepting environment”

-ANA JONESSY, 30, heterosexual (?) cis woman, Kota Kinabalu, freelance facilitator
+ANA JONESSY, 30, non-binary, Kota Kinabalu, freelance facilitator

 It’s my first time attending GTLF and I’m coming in as Anthony Chong’s sign interpreter.
 GTLF was perhaps the most inclusive and radical festival I’ve ever been to in Malaysia.
 My late mom was my first feminist role model.
 She was a non-conforming single parent and was well accepted in our local LGBTIQ+ community.
 I grew up surrounded by the loveliest gay individuals.
 So attending GTLF was a form of protest, not simply to celebrate literature.

-I often ask myself, as a straight person, how can I support my LGBTIQ+ friends without co-opting the community?
+I often ask myself, as a ‘straight-passing’ person, how can I support my LGBTIQ+ friends without feeling like an imposter within my own community?
 The friends I made at GTLF – both Deaf and hearing – gladly answered my questions, and I asked a lot.
 I did a lot of crying at GTLF; Ivan Coyote, Harji, Pang and William Yang in particular made me cry multiple times.
 If I had to summarize GTLF for those who didn’t get to attend it, is that being an ally of the LGBTIQ+ and Deaf community is a lot more than supporting same-sex marriage, attending LGBTIQ+ events and donating money; it’s about creating a safe and accepting environment for all LGBTIQ+ and Deaf individuals, everywhere.

 ~ ~ ~ ~ ~ ~